justinmoon/wallets/m5stack/README.md

 ### `counter.py`

 Let's write a program using asyncio that increments a counter, prints it to the screen, and sleeps for a second.
 This doesn't require any concurrency yet.
-But once we have it working we'll add another task that does the same thing but decrements a counter.
-Then we'll have 2 separate tasks running concurrently.
+But once we have it working we'll add another concurrent task that does the same thing but decrements a counter, demonstrating 2 separate tasks running concurrently.

 Enter the following code into a `counter.py` file on your desktop machine.
 Copy it over to the m5stack and restart (I'm going to stop telling you how to do this now.
 If you forget just scroll up).